wsgan001/mcs-ds-notes/cs412/Readme.md

  - push constants(constraints rather?) deeply when possible into main process -->

+- data space pruning example: find those patterns containing "i": we can mine only i-projected database. we pruned the rest of the data.

+- pattern space pruning example: find those patterns NOT containing "i": remove i from db and mine, so we no longer have to test for that pattern.

 ## Different kinds of pruning constraints

 Two types: Pattern or data space pruning constraints, leading to different pattern space pruning and data space pruning strategies